CogReact: A Reinforced Framework to Model Human Cognitive Reaction Modulated by Dynamic Intervention: Introduction

-We aim to address this question by examining how dynamic time pressure stimuli \cite{zur1981effect}, influences cognitive performance, particularly within the context of a math arithmetic task—a widely utilized benchmark for evaluating human cognition in logical reasoning \cite{lin2011spatial,judd2021training,daitch2016mapping}.
-The dynamism inherent in time pressure feedback encompasses two primary facets.
-Firstly, the presentation of time pressure can be dynamic, involving the delivery of progressively changing visual frames over time (Fig.~\ref{f2}(a)), thereby instilling a sense of urgency.
+We address this question starting by examining how dynamic time pressure stimuli \cite{zur1981effect} influence cognitive performance, particularly within the context of a math arithmetic task—a widely utilized benchmark for evaluating human cognition and logical reasoning \cite{lin2011spatial,judd2021training,daitch2016mapping}.
+The \textit{dynamism} inherent in time pressure feedback encompasses two primary facets.
+Firstly, the presentation of time pressure can be dynamic, involving the delivery of progressively changing visual frames over time (Fig.~\ref{fig: task and feedback illustration}(a)), thereby instilling a sense of urgency.
 Secondly, the presence of time pressure may vary dynamically across different trials.
-Existing research has underscored the impact of time pressure on human cognition and productivity \cite{moore2012time}.
-Temporal cues have been shown to enhance focus \cite{whittaker2016don} and arousal \cite{edland1993judgment}.
-However, heightened time pressure may lead to an excessive mental workload, resulting in deteriorated response quality \cite{cheng2017evaluation}.
-A recent study in the domain of visuomotor tasks \cite{slobounov2000neurophysiological} demonstrated that time pressure could reduce response time while concurrently increasing behavioral errors.
-In sum, time pressure stimuli represent a well-established feedback modality capable of modulating human cognitive performance.
-The modeling of cognition performance under dynamic time pressure holds the promise of offering valuable insights into cognitive behaviors and facilitating the development of adaptive intervention mechanisms for regulating user performance.
+Since time pressure stimuli represent a well-established feedback modality to modulate human cognitive performance \cite{cheng2017evaluation,slobounov2000neurophysiological,moore2012time,edland1993judgment,whittaker2016don}, modeling such modulation effect holds the promise to offer valuable insights in understanding human cognition \cite{jaffe2023modelling} and facilitating adaptive intervention design for regulating user performance \cite{costa2019boostmeup}.

+In this paper, we introduce a systematic hybrid framework (\textbf{\textit{CogReact}}) depicted in Fig. \ref{fig: high-level framework}.
+This framework integrates a classical closed-form cognitive model into a data-driven deep reinforcement learning (DRL) approach, allowing for a comprehensive and explainable simulation of the impacts of dynamic, fine-grained time pressure stimuli.

+While neural networks (NNs) are recognized for their proficiency in function approximation and have been applied to model cognitive behaviors \cite{bourgin2019cognitive}, their inherent black-box nature poses challenges in representing the internal mechanisms of the cognitive process.